mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 Field | Type | Description
 ------|------|------------
-killCursors | string | The name of the colection. cursors | array | The ids of the cursors to kill.
+killCursors | string | The name of the collection. cursors | array | The ids of the cursors to kill.

 ### [listCollections](https://docs.mongodb.com/manual/reference/command/listCollections/)